 An Adult Social Care solicitor provides similar support as a Childcare Solicitor but for adults.
 One of the main functions of the role is safeguarding.
 Safeguarding exists to make sure adults in society are properly looked after.
 Just like children, adults are also at risk of negligence and abuse, and when this happens Local Authorities will step in to ensure the adult is protected.

 Adult Social Care solicitors should act in the best interest of any adult who lacks the mental capacity to make decisions themselves and any decisions made should be in line with the Mental Capacity Act 2005.

-Solicitors in this area of law have the power to remove adults from their home and deny family members and carers access to the vulnerable adult.
+Solicitors in this area of law have the power to remove adults from their homes and deny family members and carers access to vulnerable adult.

 Salary: Adult social care Solicitors can expect to earn £30 – £50 per hour.
 As with all areas of law the more experience you have the higher the salary you can earn.

 Procurement and Contracts Solicitors are responsible for providing a range of services to the public, private and third-sector organisations.
 Their main focus is predominantly on contracts, trading, and corporate law.
 However, they might also be required to provide service in other areas if necessary.

 Procurement and Contracts Solicitors act as a legal advisors making sure compliance of the client organisation with statutory duties, while also protecting the best interests of the client.